What’s a Good Price for a Roofing Contractor Lead?

 If Contractor “A” is buying SHARED leads, even if he is a fantastic closer, his close rate will decrease.
 He’ll be competing with multiple contractors, which often leads to bidding wars.
 He may need to lower his prices to be competitive.
 Having to lower prices to compete comes right off the top!
 Shared leads will decrease the close rate of even the best salesman and will decrease profitability of each job.

-If a contractor isn’t careful and lowers pricing too much in hopes of winning the job without attention to his acquisition price, profits could be minimal or worse.
-By the time labor and expenses and leads are paid for, (let alone those indirect expenses) he may have actually LOST money on the job!
+If a contractor isn’t careful and lowers pricing too much in hopes of winning the job without paying attention to his acquisition price, profits could be minimal or worse.
+By the time labor, expenses and leads are paid for, (let alone those indirect expenses) he may have actually LOST money on the job!

 Before a roofing contractor decides an appropriate price to pay for leads, he should decide if he is after exclusive leads or shared leads.
-Contractors can expect to pay $35-$180 for live, exclusive roofing leads, and $18-$85 for shared leads.
+Contractors can expect to pay $45-$200 for live, exclusive roofing leads. depending on the type of work, and $18-$100 for shared leads.

-Great closers and contractors who are quick to answer calls will fare well in any situation and may benefit from buying discounted shared leads.
-All contractors, and especially those who are quick to answer and return calls can benefit from exclusive leads but must be willing to pay more initially for them, knowing that the ROI will be more robust.
+Great closers and contractors who are quick to answer calls will fare well in just about any situation and may even benefit from buying discounted, shared leads, all contractors, and can benefit from exclusive leads.
+Although contractors must be willing to pay more initially for exclusive leads, they will benefit from the much higher ROI that these leads yield.